FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

     subscription to only listen to measurements from the attached IoT Sensors
 -   The `idPattern` in the request body ensures that **Quantum Leap** will be informed of all **Motion Sensor** data changes.
--   The `notification` url must match the exposed port.
+-   The `notification` URL must match the exposed port.

 The `metadata` attribute ensures that the `time_index` column within the **CrateDB** database will match the data found within the **Mongo-DB** database